lbroudoux/techlab-hospital/README.md

 You should also have the `oc` client line interface tool installed on your machine.
 Pick the corresponding OpenShift version from [this page](https://github.com/openshift/origin/releases).

 Once your OpenShift instance is up and running, ensure you've got the Red Hat Fuse Integration Services images installed onto OpenShift.
-You ca check this going to the catalogue view of OpenShift web console.
+You can check this going to the catalogue view of OpenShift web console.
 If not present, you can run the following command for installing missing image streams and templates :

     oc create -f https://raw.githubusercontent.com/openshift/openshift-ansible/master/roles/openshift_examples/files/examples/v1.3/xpaas-streams/fis-image-streams.json -n openshift
+    oc create -f https://raw.githubusercontent.com/openshift/openshift-ansible/master/roles/openshift_examples/files/examples/v1.3/xpaas-streams/jboss-image-streams.json -n openshift
     oc create -f https://raw.githubusercontent.com/openshift/openshift-ansible/master/roles/openshift_examples/files/examples/v1.3/xpaas-templates/amq62-basic.json -n openshift

 You need now to deploy a JBoss A-MQ instance in order to later deploy the project's modules.
 In order to isolate stuffs, create a new OpenShift project and then add a `JBoss A-MQ 6.2 basic` application, letting all the default values _expecting for username and password that both should be set to `admin`_.